 Can I Exercise Immediately After Facelift Surgery?

 As with recovery, the time getting back to your normal activities will vary.
 Generally, vigorous exercise, any lifting (where there is strain across your face), and sexual activity needs to wait for at least two weeks, but preferably four.
 You don’t want to do anything that increases blood pressure into the face area.
-You’ll need to be careful using blow dryers, and you’ll need to stay out of saunas and steam rooms for a couple months.
+You’ll need to be careful using blow dryers, and you’ll need to stay out of saunas and steam rooms for a couple of months.

 Risks of Facelift Surgery